Four occupations: Scholar-Officials

-From the 11th to 13th centuries, the number of exam candidates participating in taking the exams increased dramatically from merely 30,000 to 400,000 by the dynasty's end.
+From the 11th to 13th century, the number of exam candidates participating in taking the exams increased dramatically from merely 30,000 to 400,000 by the dynasty's end.
 Widespread printing through woodblock and movable type enhanced the spread of knowledge amongst the literate in society, enabling more people to become candidates and competitors vying for a prestigious degree.
 With a dramatically expanding population matching a growing amount of gentry, while the number of official posts remained constant, the graduates who were not appointed to government would provide critical services in local communities, such as funding public works, running private schools, aiding in tax collection, maintaining order, or writing local gazetteers.

 Nóng (农/農)

 Since Neolithic times in China, agriculture was a key element to the rise of China's civilization and every other civilization.
 The food that farmers produced sustained the whole of society, while the land tax exacted on farmers' lots and landholders' property produced much of the state revenue for China's pre-modern ruling dynasties.
 Therefore, the farmer was a valuable member of society, and even though he was not considered one with the shi class, the families of the shi were usually landholders that often produced crops and foodstuffs.

-Between the ninth century BC (late Western Zhou dynasty) to around the end of the Warring States period, agricultural land was distributed according to the Well-field system (井田), whereby a square area of land was divided into nine identically-sized sections; the eight outer sections (私田; sītián) were privately cultivated by farmers and the center section (公田; gōngtián) was communally cultivated on behalf of the landowning aristocrat.
+From the ninth century BC (late Western Zhou dynasty) to around the end of the Warring States period, agricultural land was distributed according to the well-field system (井田), whereby a square area of land was divided into nine identically-sized sections; the eight outer sections (私田; sītián) were privately cultivated by farmers and the center section (公田; gōngtián) was communally cultivated on behalf of the landowning aristocrat.
 When the system became economically untenable in the Warring States period, it was replaced by a system of private land ownership.
 It was first suspended in the state of Qin by Shang Yang and other states soon followed suit.

-From AD 485–763, land was equally distributed to farmers under the Equal-field system (均田).
+From AD 485–763, land was equally distributed to farmers under the equal-field system (均田).
 Families were issued plots of land on the basis of how many able men, including slaves, they had; a woman would be entitled to a smaller plot.
 As government control weakened in the 8th century, land reverted into the hands of private owners.

 Song dynasty (950–1279) rural farmers engaged in the small-scale production of wine, charcoal, paper, textiles, and other goods.

 By the Ming dynasty (1368–1644), the socioeconomic class of farmers grew more and more indistinct from another social class in the four occupations: the artisan.
 Artisans began working on farms in peak periods and farmers often traveled into the city to find work during times of dearth.
 The distinction between what was town and country was blurred in Ming China, since suburban areas with farms were located just outside and in some cases within the walls of a city.